 CSP is the professional, educational and trade union body for the UK’s 48,000 chartered physiotherapists, physiotherapy students and assistants.

-Health Professionals Council (HPC)
+Health and Care Professionals Council (HCPC)

 Organisation of Physiotherapists in Private Practice (Physio First)